You want to find a degree course that's right for you, and you want to do it quickly - but the most important thing is, DON'T PANIC.

 - If the course code that you want doesn’t appear in the drop-down list, don’t worry – you should be able to type it in manually

-The Clearing referral system will be available via UCAS Track from late afternoon on Thursday 17th August.
+The Clearing referral system will be available via UCAS Track from 3pm on Thursday 16th August.

 Once you have entered these details onto Track, and you have provided us with any additional information we may require from you, we can then formally accept you!